OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 }
 ```

-Below the script is saved in the file java_class_listing.js and called with the flag `-l` and injected into the process ID specified.
+After saving the script to a file called java_class_listing.js, you can tell Frida CLI to load it by using the flag `-l` and inject it to the process ID specified by `-p`.

 ```
 frida -U -l java_class_listing.js -p <pid>